Malicious URL Detection using Machine Learning: A Survey: Introduction

 Compromised URLs that are used for cyber attacks are termed as \emph{malicious URLs}.
 In fact, it was noted that close to one-third of all websites are potentially malicious in nature \cite{liang2009malicious}, demonstrating rampant use of malicious URLs to perpetrate cyber-crimes.
-A Malicious URL or a malicious web site hosts a variety of unsolicited content in the form of spam, phishing, or drive-by-exploits in order to launch attacks.
+A Malicious URL or a malicious web site hosts a variety of unsolicited content in the form of spam, phishing, or drive-by download in order to launch attacks.
 Unsuspecting users visit such web sites and become victims of various types of scams, including monetary loss, theft of private information (identity, credit-cards, etc.), and malware installation.
 Popular types of attacks using malicious URLs include: Drive-by Download, Phishing and Social Engineering, and Spam \cite{patil2015survey}.
-Drive-by-download \cite{cova2010detection} refers to the (unintentional) download of malware upon just visiting a URL.
+Drive-by download \cite{cova2010detection} refers to the (unintentional) download of malware upon just visiting a URL.
 Such attacks are usually carried out by exploiting vulnerabilities in plugins or inserting malicious code through JavaScript.
 Phishing and Social Engineering attacks \cite{heartfield2015taxonomy} trick the users into revealing private or sensitive information by pretending to be genuine web pages.
 Spam is the usage of unsolicited messages for the purpose of advertising or phishing.
-These types of attacks occur in large numbers and have caused billions of dollars worth of damage every year.
+These attacks occur in large numbers and have caused billions of dollars worth of damage, some even exploiting natural disasters \cite{verma2018phishing}.
 Effective systems to detect such malicious URLs in a timely manner can greatly help to counter large number of and a variety of cyber-security threats.
 Consequently, researchers and practitioners have worked to design effective solutions for Malicious URL Detection.